monero-project/kastelo/hardware/breakneck/README.md

 ## Getting Started

-The Breakneck design consists of several files, some which are not tracked in revision control but are part of [releases](https://github.com/monero-project/kastelo/releases/).
+The Breakneck design consists of several files, some which are not tracked in revision control but are part of [project releases](https://github.com/monero-project/kastelo/releases/).

 * breakneck.pro
 * breakneck.sch